AlyaValley/Opal-Deviant-webhook/TV_deviant_heroku_bybit/README.md

 # Opal Deviant webhook

-Here you will find the code and  to setup a webhook between Trading View and byBit via an Heroku cloud app.
+Here you will find the code and doc to setup a webhook between Trading View and byBit via an Heroku cloud app.

 [instructions](OPAL%20Deviant%20-%20Bybit%20webhook%20setup.pdf)